VeryCoolMQP25/Dynamic_Map_Loader/README.md

 Switches between maps depending on button pressed.
 If the button for floor 4 is pressed for instance, a string formatted as "Floor4" should be published to this topic.
-The node handles the mapping between the string and its corresponding map.

-The node uses the service client /map_server/load_map to change the map.
+The node uses the service client /map_server/load_map to dynamically update the map.

 To run:
 ```ros2 run map_loader map_loader```